rom-rb/rom-rb.org/source/doc-pages/introduction.md

 * Apps require architectural freedom
 * Reading and writing are distinct problems
 * Decouple apps from query details
-* Abstract query interfaces only add complexity
+* Universal query interfaces only add complexity

 ROM leverages Ruby’s linguistic strengths with a blend of Object Oriented and Functional styles.
 Following a powerful composition pattern, every ROM object shares a common pipeline interface